-The next two figures present data on average worker compensation, which is the price of labor.
-These two figures clarify two commonly held, but misunderstood views about worker compensation and the distribution of income.
-One misunderstood view is that inflationadjusted compensation has grown very little over time.
+Figures 4 and 5 present data on average worker compensation, which is the price of labor.
+These two figures clarify two commonly held but misunderstood views about worker compensation and the distribution of income.
+One misunderstood view is that inflation-adjusted compensation has grown very little over time.
 The other is that the distribution of net income has substantially shifted from workers to capital.

-Figure 3 Productivity, Hourly Wage and Total Compensation, Inflation-Adjusted with CPI and IPD

-In a competitive, well-functioning labor market, worker compensation grows with worker productivity.
-Higher productivity means higher value-added, and growing worker productivity leads businesses to bid up compensation as they compete for workers.
+Figure 4.
+Productivity, hourly wage, and total compensation, inflation-adjusted with CPI and GDP deflator.
+Source: US Department of Labor, US Bureau of Economic Analysis compensation grows with worker productivity.
+Higher productivity means higher value added and growing worker productivity leads businesses to bid up compensation as they compete for workers.